-People decide to go into psychoanalysis for many different reasons.
-It may be that they are having difficulties with work, study or family life or are having problems in the field of love, sex and relationships.
-It may be that they have concerns about their identity or are struggling with difficult choices in their life.
-They might have experienced some form of mental health problem or perhaps have had issues with drug or alcohol use.
-They may simply have a sense that there are patterns in their life – patterns of suffering in body or in mind – which limit their freedom and seem to be beyond their power to change.
-Whatever the particular cause – and there are surely as many as there are people in analysis – someone will often decide to go and talk with an analyst when they realise that the questions they have about their life and their suffering can no longer be ignored.
+People decide to go into psychoanalysis for lots of different reasons.
+It may be that they’re having difficulties with work, study or family life or are having problems around love, sex, gender & relationships.
+It may be that they have worries about their identity or are struggling with difficult choices in their life.
+They might have had some sort of mental health problem or perhaps have had issues with drug & alcohol use.
+They may simply have a sense that there are patterns in their life that limit their freedom and seem beyond their power to change.

 How was psychoanalysis created?

 In 1951, the French psychiatrist and psychoanalyst Jacques Lacan started to hold a regular teaching seminar in Paris in which he developed what he described as his ‘return to Freud’.
 Hugely influential in Parisian cultural life as well as in psychoanalytic theory and clinical practice, the seminars drew great crowds and carried on for thirty years until his death in 1981.
-His work continues to have profound effects upon psychoanalysis worldwide and it’s estimated that about half the world’s analyst are now trained in Lacanian frameworks.
+His work has had lasting effect on psychoanalysis worldwide and it’s estimated that about half the world’s analyst are now trained in Lacanian frameworks.
 Interest in Lacanian practice has been growing in the UK since its introduction in the 1980’s and there are now two UK-based training and research organisations: The Centre for Freudian Analysis and Research and The London Society of the New Lacanian School.

-Lacan has a reputation for being difficult and complicated but his ‘return to Freud’ was – in part – simply an effort to remind his fellow analysts that the speech of the client was the centre of the treatment, not the supposed knowledge, technique or ‘expertise’ of the analyst.
-The talking treatment has its effects, said Lacan, precisely because human life and suffering is itself a material woven from the effects of speech and language.
+Lacan’s written work has a reputation for being difficult and complicated but his ‘return to Freud’ was – in part – simply an effort to remind his fellow analysts that the speech of the client was the centre of the treatment, not the supposed knowledge, technique or ‘expertise’ of the analyst.
+The talking treatment has its effects, said Lacan, because human life is woven through with speech and language.

-One of Lacan’s innovations in psychoanalytic practice was the variable length session and so there is no set ‘fifty minute hour’ in a Lacanian treatment.
-In much the same way that someone writing a sentence doesn’t have to put in a full stop or a comma a certain set number of seconds after they start to write, so an analytic session doesn’t necessarily end a certain set number of minutes after it begins.
-So sessions will often come to a close at a point relative to the speech of the client.
-One consequence of this is that Lacanian work is often quite focused and tends not to involve long periods of silence.
-Shorter sessions can also be easier for clients to fit into busy, modern lives.
+One of Lacan’s innovations in analytic practice was the variable length session and so there’s no set ‘fifty minute hour’ in a Lacanian psychoanalytic treatment.
+In much the same way that someone writing a sentence doesn’t have to put in a full stop or a comma a certain set number of seconds after they start to write, an analytic session doesn’t necessarily end a certain set number of minutes after it starts.
+Sessions then will often come to a close at a point relative to the speech of the person rather than the hands of a clock.
+One consequence of this is that Lacanian work is quite focused, the sessions are shorter and tend not to involve long periods of silence.
+Shorter sessions are also perhaps a bit easier for people to fit into busy, modern lives.

-Do all clients have to lie on a couch when they talk?
+Do people really lie on a couch when they talk?

 Each treatment is built around the individual.
-Some people will work better on the couch, some will be better off face-to-face – but all analyses will start with a series of meetings, called ‘preliminary discussions’, which are always face-to-face and which may go on for some time.
+Some people may work better while lying on a couch and some will be better off in some variety of a face-to-face setting.
+All analyses start with a series of sessions which are called ‘preliminary discussions’ and which may go on for some time.

 How many sessions are there in a week?

-For a treatment to gain and keep a working momentum it can be helpful to meet two or more times a week – but there is no ‘norm’ for this and the conditions of the work will be discussed in the first sessions and can be revisited at any time.
-Sessions can be spread across the week or can happen within the same day.
-For clients living outside Bristol it’s possible to have multiple sessions in one day on a bi-weekly or monthly basis.
+Once a week seems to be the minimum if a treatment is to gain and keep a useful working momentum and it can often be helpful to speak more than once a week – but there’s no ‘norm’ for this.
+The conditions of the work are discussed in the first sessions but this can be revisited at any time.
+Sessions can be spread across the week or can happen in the same day.

-It is entirely up to the analysand to decide this for themselves: one session may be enough or a treatment may continue for months or indeed years.
+It is entirely up to the person concerned – the ‘analysand’ – to decide this for themselves: one session may be enough or a treatment may continue for months or indeed years.

 How much does it cost?
 Is there a fee for the first meeting?

-In just the same way that there is no standard treatment in psychoanalysis, since there are no standard people seeking treatment, there is no standard fee either.
-It is of course important that fees are affordable and sustainable and so fees, including those for the first session, are always agreed after a discussion of individual circumstances.
+In the same way that there’s no standard treatment in psychoanalysis – since there aren’t any standard people seeking treatment – there’s no standard fee either.
+It’s important that fees are appropriate, affordable and sustainable for each person and so fees – including those for the initial session – are agreed only after a discussion of individual circumstances.